-John (right) was born in County Mayo, circa 1885 and immigrated in 1898.
+John (right of picture) was born in County Mayo, circa 1885 and immigrated in 1898.
 He began as a shop boy for the B & O Railroad a year later, beginning a 53-year career.
 John was a laborer, and later a boilermaker.

 He and his first wife, Katie Cannon McGowan (also a County Mayo native) lived in modest homes on W. Pratt, S. Schroeder and S. Payson Sts., and had three daughters together prior to her death in 1915.
 He and daughter Isabel were listed as boarders in the 1920 Census, living at 30 S. Poppleton Street.